 Michigan entered statehood on January 26, 1837.
 It was the 26th state to join the United States of America.

-Michigan has an estimated 134 ghost towns.
+There are an estimated 134 ghost towns in Michigan.
 The current list of ghost towns is unfinished as information is still being gathered on the state and towns that created it.
 As more knowledge is gained, the list may continue to grow.

 Even before joining the other twenty-five states, Michigan had communities, settlements, and villages.
 The oldest town in Michigan is Sault Ste.
 Marie was founded in 1668 by French missionaries.
 Not only is this the oldest town in Michigan, but it is also the third oldest town in the United States.